pink88/Tuiss2HA/README.md

 - **TS2600 / TS2900 / TS5001 / TS5101**: Roller blinds that support variable movement speeds.

 ## Installation and adding your devices ##
 *Note: Devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy once you have completed steps 1-3.
-If not you can add manually, though doing so may mean that your blinds are out of Bluetooth range.*
+If your blinds are not discovered, it might mean that your blinds are out of Bluetooth range.
+Please check that you are able to connect to them using the Tuiss Smartview app from the same location as your bluetooth adapters and adjust positions accordingly.
+If they are still not discovered, you can add them manually buy following the remaining steps below.*

 1. Complete the setup of your blind in the Tuiss Smartview app.
 2. Add the integration from the HACS marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic)).